-Element 1: Developing the East-Central-South Asia Corridor
+Element 1: Developing the Central Asia-South Asia Energy Corridor

-13. Central Asia enjoys abundant energy resources; however, the resources are not of the same nature nor are they evenly distributed.
+- 13. Central Asia enjoys abundant energy resources; however, the resources are not of the same nature nor are they evenly distributed.
 For instance, Kazakhstan has large oil and coal reserves, Uzbekistan and Turkmenistan have sizeable gas reserves, and Kyrgyz Republic and Tajikistan have substantial hydro power resources.
 This uneven distribution of resources justifies and qualifies regional cooperation.
 Given adequate regional cooperation, each country can import and export the most appropriate energy form at the appropriate time to mutual advantage, and differences in energy services can be optimally combined to reduce costs and mitigate supply risks.
-The objective of this element is to increase energy security, energy efficiency and trade by optimizing integrated transmission and generation infrastructure expansion.

-14. The CAREC Energy Strategy identifies five potential energy corridors in Central Asia in need of investment: (i) Central Asia- East Asia; (ii) Central Asia-South Asia; (iii) Intra-Central Asia; (iv) Central Asia-Russian Federation; and (v) Central Asia-European Union.
+The objective of this element is to increase energy security, energy efficiency and trade by optimizing integrated transmission and generation infrastructure expansion. - 14.
+The CAREC Energy Strategy identifies five potential energy corridors in Central Asia in need of investment: (i) Central Asia- East Asia; (ii) Central Asia-South Asia; (iii) Intra-Central Asia; (iv) Central Asia-Russian Federation; and (v) Central Asia-European Union.
 Given the very large combined power infrastructure needs of these sub-regions, the energy corridors needed to be prioritized.
 To do so, each corridor was ranked across the three key themes that were outlined in the EAP: (a) energy demand and supply balance and infrastructure constraints; (b) regional dispatch and regulatory development; and (c) energy- water linkage.
 The Central Asia-South Asia Corridor was identified as one of the two regions with the highest need and potential for integration.
-The other region was Intra-Central Asia, which is also critical to the development of the Central-South Asia corridor.

-15. Various cross-border projects and programs aimed at increasing energy trade between Central Asia and East and South Asia are being implemented, or are under active consideration by CAREC member countries and multilateral institutions.
+The other region was Intra-Central Asia, which is also critical to the development of the Central-South Asia corridor. - 15.
+Various cross-border projects and programs aimed at increasing energy trade between Central Asia and East and South Asia are being implemented, or are under active consideration by CAREC member countries and multilateral institutions.
 Infrastructure development projects under implementation are the TAPI (Turkmenistan-Afghanistan-Pakistan-India) gas pipeline project, the CASA-1000 power transmission project, and the TUTAP (Turkmenistan-Uzbekistan-Tajikistan-Afghanistan-Pakistan) power transmission project.
-In addition, the East Asian Super Grid Project is currently under consideration.

-- a.
-The TAPI gas pipeline is a proposed 1,800 kilometer pipeline which will run from Turkmenistan to Afghanistan, Pakistan and India and is expected to export up to 33 billion cubic meters of natural gas per year. - b.
-The CASA-1000 power transmission line is the first phase of the East-Central-South Asia Regional Electricity Market (E-CASAREM) development program, which envisions the creation of a shared power market among the countries of East, Central and South Asia.
+In addition, the East Asian Super Grid Project is currently under consideration. - a.
+The CASA-1000 power transmission, a Central-South Asia Regional Electricity Market (CASAREM) project financed by the World Bank, envisions the creation of a shared power market among the countries of Central and South Asia.
 The line is expected to support up to 1,300 MW of clean electricity trade between Central Asia and South Asia.

-- c.
-The TUTAP power transmission project intends to use existing and planned assets in Afghanistan to connect Turkmenistan, Uzbekistan, Tajikistan and Pakistan to the Afghanistan power grid. - d.
-The East Asia Super Grid Project envisions connecting the power systems of Mongolia, Russia, China, South Korea, Japan, and possibly North Korea. - 16.
-Table 3 describes achievements of each initiative under the 2013 to 2015 EWP.
+- b.
+Another CASAREM project, the TUTAP power transmission project, financed by the Asian Development Bank intends to use existing and planned assets in Afghanistan to connect Turkmenistan, Uzbekistan, Tajikistan and Pakistan to the Afghanistan power grid. - c.
+The proposed ADB technical assistance and subsequent investments will link East Asia to CASAREM.
+The East Asia Super Grid Project envisions connecting the power systems of Mongolia, Russia, China, South Korea, Japan, and possibly North Korea. - d.
+The TAPI gas pipeline is a proposed 1,800 kilometer pipeline which will run from Turkmenistan to Afghanistan, Pakistan and India and is expected to export up to 33 billion cubic meters of natural gas per year. - 16.
+Table 3 describes the achievements of each initiative under the 2013 to 2015 EWP.